 The bathroom had a shower, and a bathtub and all the toiletries were Molton Brown.
 I liked the shampoo as well.

-Overall, I like the room; I felt it could get an update, especially since the standard rooms I had booked for my sister felt sparse for the £300 a night cost.
-Even when considering the location and the property.
+Overall, I like the room; I felt it could be updated, especially since the standard rooms I had booked for my sister felt sparse for the £300 a night cost, even when considering the location and the property.

-My sister’s toiletries were standard Hyatt toiletries as well, so I assume the Molton Brown option was only for suites.
+My sister’s toiletries were also standard Hyatt toiletries, so I assume the Molton Brown option was only for suites.

 Our December suite was bigger than the summer one but didn’t have a balcony or as nice of a view.
 However the bedroom and living room were spacious and there was plenty of space for suitcases, prams and us.